Business Associate Agreement

 9. CONTACT INFORMATION

-Transcribe Health Corporation Privacy Officer: hello@transcribe.health By accepting this BAA, Covered Entity acknowledges that it has read, understood, and agrees to be bound by the terms of this Business Associate Agreement.
+Transcribe Health Corporation Security Officer (security and incident matters): security@transcribe.health Privacy matters and PHI requests: privacy@transcribe.health By accepting this BAA, Covered Entity acknowledges that it has read, understood, and agrees to be bound by the terms of this Business Associate Agreement.